Moeomu/blog/content/post/2022-10-20-ProblemSummaryInstallUbuntuOnAsusStrixScarG532/index.md

   volume = ignore
   ```

-3. Kill pulse audio daemon and it will automatically restart: `sudo pulseaudio -k`
+- Kill pulse audio daemon and it will automatically restart: `pulseaudio -k`

 > Note: Do not run pulseaudio as root, otherwise the daemon will not close properly.